pivotal/docs-tap/overview.md

 ### Developer Light

-This profile contains packages that are intended to drive the Inner Loop developer experience of building and iterating on applications.
+This profile contains packages that drive the Inner Loop developer experience of building and iterating on applications.

 ### Operator Light

-This profile contains packages that are intended to drive the Outer Loop application operator experience.
+This profile contains packages that drive the Outer Loop application operator experience.

 ### Shared Tools

-This profile contains packages that are intended to support team application development activities.
+This profile contains packages that support team application development activities.

 ### Tanzu Application Platform Full